davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM: nodes a network, thought bubble question mark in the middle for a variable

 Such a thing seems rather useful, don’t you think?
 If we want to make our pile of nodes act like a single cohesive service for users, at some point we’ll probably need to share state across the nodes somehow.
-Distributed variables would be a straightforward way to accomplish that.
+Distributed variables would be a straightforward way to do that.

 So how do we make a distributed variable?
 Well, we already know how to make regular, non-distributed variables; so let’s make a plain old variable on one of our nodes, and set up an RPC server on that node so the other nodes can get and set the variable remotely.